Online Fair Division with Additional Information: Impossibilities Without Information

 We begin by considering the basic setting of online fair division \emph{without} any information---that is, goods arrive one at a time and must be irrevocably allocated to agents, with no knowledge of future items. \citet[Theorem A.1]{zhou2023icml_mms_chores} proved that in the absence of any information, there does not exist any online algorithm with a competitive ratio strictly larger than $0$ with respect to MMS, even for $n = 2$.
 Here, we consider (the approximate variants of) two other commonly studied fairness concepts in the fair division literature (EF and PROP) in the same setting.

 We begin with the envy-freeness relaxations. \citet{benade2018envyvanish} showed that no online algorithm, in the absence of information, can achieve EF1 (and hence EFX).
-We strengthen this by proving a stronger impossibility result: no online algorithm in this setting can guarantee \emph{any} positive approximation to EF1. \begin{restatable}{proposition}{noinfoEFoneunbounded} For $n \ge 2$, without future information, there does not exist any deterministic online algorithm with a competitive ratio strictly larger than $0$ with respect to \emph{EF1}. \end{restatable} \begin{proof} Suppose for contradiction that there exist $\gamma \in (0,1]$ and an online allocation algorithm $\mathcal{F}$ such that, on every online instance, the final allocation $\mathcal{A}=(A_1,\ldots,A_n)$ returned by $\mathcal{F}$ is $\gamma$-EF1.
-Fix a parameter $K>1/\gamma$.
+We strengthen this by proving a stronger impossibility result: no online algorithm in this setting can guarantee \emph{any} positive approximation to EF1. \begin{restatable}{proposition}{noinfoEFoneunbounded} For $n \ge 2$, without future information, there does not exist any deterministic online algorithm with a competitive ratio strictly larger than $0$ with respect to \emph{EF1}. \end{restatable}

+Given this, a natural follow-up question is whether it is possible to approximate a weaker fairness notion in this setting.
+Prior work by \citet[Thm.
+13]{KahanaHa2023} claims that no algorithm can satisfy PROP1 in this setting.
+We show that their example used to disprove the existence of an algorithm that returns a PROP1 allocation is incorrect.